mathiasraa/mathiasraa/README.md

 ### Hi there 👋

-I'm Mathias Skogen Raa, a student, developer and hobby designer from Norway.
+I'm Mathias, a student, developer and hobby designer from Norway.

 <!--
 **mathiasraa/mathiasraa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.